Quick Design Feedback Tools:

 A forum of web designers and developers set up specifically to give design feedback from over 350,000 registered users.
 Sitepoint is a media company which serves the web design and development sector by publishing articles and e-books.
 Free membership provides limited access to the community, but for $99 per year you can get Premium membership which gives you access to over 5,000 videos, 83 eBooks, and live Q&A and chat with experts.

-Provides insights from users through a customised feedback button for websites, apps and emails.
+Provides design feedback from users through a customised feedback button for websites, apps and emails.
 This allows users to select the part of your website that they want to give feedback on and there are multiple targeting options.

 Prices: No costs shown on the website.